SavNov/Writing/ST ST/1 - The First Order.md

 		- Rey turns on the TV to figure out what these senators mean by the Naboo situation, only to find a short film labeled: "Amidala, Naboo, and Democracy."
 		- It's a documentary on the planet of Naboo, how it went from a monarchy under Queen Amidala to a Republic under Senator Amidala and now to a Democracy under… General Amidala?
 		- Rey recognizes it as propaganda immediately, quietly figuring out that Amidala is a militant dictator, but not understanding her motivations.
 	- Rey's story fades to black… until she receives a vision in the Force, not of the future, but of the present.
-Something is very wrong here.
+Something is wrong here.
 The Force never shows her the present.
 - Kylo, no mask yet, stoops to kneel at a deformed Snoke's feet.:
-	- "You must be careful, child of Ren.
-We are in the late stages of my master's plan now.
+	- "You must be careful, Child of Ren.
+We are in the late stages of my Master's plan now.
 You must ensure that General Hux suspects nothing."
 	- "Hux is too focused on the project of his youth to suspect foul play."
 	- "Then you know your task well."
 	- "Master Snoke, I am ready."

 And the part that Rey dreads?
 She already knows exactly who bombed the Senate of Naboo.
-But she needs evidence, both because she needs to convince the Senate of her accusation due to the gravity of it...and because she doesn't want to tear her new home apart with civil war when she's been told for an entire film at this point that the New Republic is the one place in the entire galaxy where Force-sensitive children are respected as people.
+She needs evidence, however, both because she needs to convince the Senate of her accusation due to the gravity of it… and because she doesn't want to tear her new home apart with civil war when she's been told for an entire film at this point that the New Republic is the one place in the entire galaxy where Force-sensitive children are respected as people.
 Because Rey knows those eyes.
 General Amidala isn't just demanding justice over the bombing of the Senate building.
 The building was empty.
 There are no dead.
 And she already dissolved the Senate.
-There is nothing to punish.
+There's nothing to punish.
 A bomb destroyed brick and mortar, big whoop.
 No. General Amidala is intending to turn to the First Order, she has given up on the New Republic, and now she's making a statement.
 General Amidala bombed the  Naboo Senate because she has come to realize what many in the New Republic have come to realize.
 I think you know where this is going.